- About Us

 The National Museum of African American History and Culture aspires to tell the story of America's history through an African American lens.
 American history is made up of many individual, yet connected stories.

-NEW!
 Video Conference with a Smithsonian Museum Teacher and bring museum objects into your classroom worldwide.
 Grades 6-12 will be led in a discussion to think critically about the objects that relate to the Emancipation Proclamation and what life was like in America during the Civil War.

 Upholding education to be the key to personal and societal betterment, we aspire to jumpstart creativity, to generate self-pride and to inspire life-long learning for diverse audiences.